Climate of Edmonton

-The summer of 2006 was a particularly warm one for Edmonton, as temperatures reached 29 C or higher more than 20 times from mid-May to early September.
-The winter of 2011–12 was particularly warm; from December 22, 2011, till March 20, 2012, on 53 occasions Edmonton saw temperatures at or above 0.0 C at the City Centre Airport.
+The winter of 2011–12 was particularly gentle.
+From December 22, 2011, till March 20, 2012, on 53 occasions Edmonton saw temperatures at or above 0.0 C at the City Centre Airport.

 The winter of 1969 was particularly cold.
-Between January 7 and February 1, maximum temperatures at Edmonton's Industrial Airport reached highs of -6 F on two occasions and lows ranged from -14 F to -39 F. The city's daily newspaper, Edmonton Journal, issued certificates for residents who lived through 'Edmonton's record cold spell'.
+Between January 7 and February 1, temperatures at Edmonton's Industrial Airport reached daily highs of -6 F on two occasions and lows ranged from -14 F to -39 F. The city's daily newspaper, Edmonton Journal, issued certificates for residents who lived through 'Edmonton's record cold spell'.

 Edmonton has a fairly dry climate.
 On average, it receives 476.9 mm of precipitation, of which 365.7 mm is rain and 111.2 mm is the melt from 123.5 cm of snowfall per annum.
 Precipitation is heaviest in the late spring, summer, and early autumn.
 The wettest month is July, while the driest months are February, March, October, and November.
 In July the mean precipitation is 91.7 mm.
 Dry spells are not uncommon and may occur at any time of the year.
 Extremes do occur, such as the 114 mm of rainfall that fell on July 31, 1953.
 Summer thunderstorms can be frequent and occasionally severe enough to produce large hail, damaging winds, funnel clouds, and occasionally tornadoes.

 Twelve tornadoes had been recorded in Edmonton between 1890 and 1989, and eight since 1990.
 A F4 tornado that struck Edmonton on July 31, 1987, killing 27, was unusual in many respects, including severity, duration, damage, and casualties.
 It is commonly referred to as Black Friday due both to its aberrant characteristics and the emotional shock it generated.
 Then-mayor Laurence Decore cited the community's response to the tornado as evidence that Edmonton was a "city of champions," which later became an unofficial slogan of the city.

 A massive cluster of thunderstorms occurred on July 11, 2004, with large hail and over 100 mm of rain reported within the space of an hour in many places.
 This "1-in-200 year event" flooded major intersections and underpasses and damaged both residential and commercial properties.
 The storm caused extensive damage to West Edmonton Mall; a small glass section of the roof collapsed under the weight of the rainwater, causing water to drain onto the mall's indoor ice rink.
 As a result, the mall was evacuated as a precautionary measure.